 - BSHS no concentration

-- BSHS concentration in Health Care Management

 - BSHS concentration in Public Health

+- o PH Environmental and Occupational Health and Safety

+- PH Health Care Administration

+- o PH Health Education

-The Bachelor of Science in Health Sciences program provides a firm foundation in the health sciences to prepare graduates for entry and mid-level positions in public health and health care administration, or to pursue graduate education in a health-related field.
+The Bachelor of Science in Health Sciences program provides a firm foundation to prepare graduates for entry and mid-level positions in public health and health administration or to pursue graduate education.
 Our mission is to produce highly competent, ethical, caring health professionals who can effect change for the better in communities, populations, organizations, and systems.
-We do this with an evidence-based, online teaching model and a student-centered learning environment in which undergraduates can expand their knowledge and skills.
+We do this with an evidence-based, online teaching model and a learning-centered environment in which students can expand their knowledge and skills.

-Students will hone basic research skills to use and evaluate data upon which health care managers, educators, administrators, and public health specialists base decisions.
-Students will develop analytical and problem-solving skills required of such professionals.
-They will expand awareness of legal and ethical issues in the health field and will learn to recognize and appreciate the economic, political, and social environment in which health care functions.
-The courses in this program prepare graduates to work in a variety of settings such as health departments, government and voluntary health agencies, clinics, hospitals, businesses, and health-related industries.
+Students will hone basic research skills to use and evaluate data upon which public health professionals, health educators, and administrators base decisions.
+Students will develop analytical and problemsolving skills required of such professionals.
+They will expand awareness of multiple forces that influence health, including legal, ethical, economic, political, and social factors.
+The courses in this program prepare graduates to work in a variety of settings such as public health departments, government and voluntary health agencies, clinics, hospitals, businesses, and health-related industries.